fjz345/ZWinSet/README.md

 * Dependencies (InstallChrome -> Set Chrome default)
 * Better finish screen
 * Progress bar somehow more accurate?
+* Get the windows topbar height and subtract minscreensize with it

 # Stuff to do
 * [D] = Done (Not Tested)